f4b6a3/uuid-creator/README.md

 The node identifier part consists of an IEEE 802 MAC address, usually the host address.
 But the standard allows the usage of a random generated value or a system information hash if no address is available, or if the usage of MAC address is not desired.

-In this implementation, the default behavior is to use a system information hash (SHA-256).
-The system information used are: operating system, java virtual machine and network details.
-It's like a device identifier to differentiate one of the other based on it's hardware and software configurations.
-The specification recommends to accumulate as many sources as possible into a buffer to generate the hash value.
-So other information are included in the hash input like version number and other details of the OS and JVM.
-Note that if one of these details change, the node identifier also changes.
+In this implementation, the default behavior is to use a _system data hash_ (SHA-256).
+The data used are: operating system, java virtual machine, network and resources available.
+It's like a device identifier based on it's hardware and software configurations.
+The specification recommends to accumulate _as many sources as possible_ into a buffer to generate the hash value.
+Note that if one of these data change, the node identifier also changes.
 So, _the resulting node identifier is as unique and mutable as the host machine settings_.

-Other strategies are provided by this implementation if the default strategy is not desired: random generator strategy and machine address strategy.
-If you really need to identify the UUIDs with MAC address just use the `MacNodeIdentifierStrategy`.
-Or if you feel comfortable with random generated node identifiers, use the `RandomNodeIdentifierStrategy`.
+It's possible to use a `salt` to change the system data hash by setting the system property `uuidcreator.nodeid.salt`  or the environment variable `UUIDCREATOR_NODEID_SALT`.
+It accepts any string as salt value.

-It's possible to use a *preferred node identifier* by setting a system property or environment variable.
+It's also possible to use a _preferred node identifier_ by setting a system property or environment variable.
 The system property is `uuidcreator.nodeid` and the environment variable is `UUIDCREATOR_NODEID`.
 All UUIDs created will use the value present in the property or variable.

-It's also possible to use a `salt` to change the system information hash by setting the system property `uuidcreator.nodeid.salt`  or the environment variable `UUIDCREATOR_NODEID_SALT`.
-It accepts any string as salt value.
+Other strategies are provided by this implementation if the default strategy is not desired: random generator strategy and machine address strategy.
+If you really need to identify the UUIDs with MAC address, just use the `MacNodeIdentifierStrategy`.
+Or if you feel comfortable with random generated node identifiers, use the `RandomNodeIdentifierStrategy`.

 Again, you can create your own strategy that implements the `NodeIdentifierStrategy`.